-You will need a T'es branché 1 workbook for this class.
-It will be used for homework and inclass practice.
+You will need your T'es branché 1 workbook from last year for this class as we plan to finish Units 6-10 in the level 1 textbook.
+It will be used for homework and in class practice.
+If you lost yours, please see Mrs. Knutson in the main office to purchase another workbook.
 You are required to bring your workbook to class every day!
 You also will need your Chromebook, a folder or binder, notebook, and writing utensil.
 We have a classroom set of our T'es branché 1 textbook that will be used in class.